Bring your golf clubs and baseball glove for Grapefruit League spring training in Florida

 Southwest Florida: Fort Myers and Sarasota

-The Boston Red Sox and Minnesota Twins warm up in the popular beach and fishing town of Fort Myers, and the Red Sox play out of a gorgeous new stadium, JetBlue Park, which even has a "Green Monster."
+The Boston Red Sox and Minnesota Twins warm up in the popular beach and fishing town of Fort Myers, and the Red Sox play out of the gorgeous JetBlue Park, which even has a "Green Monster."
 The best stay-and-play option is the Hyatt Regency Coconut Point Resort in Bonita Springs.
 This luxury hotel beside the Estero Bay has a gorgeous waterfront setting and 36 holes of golf surrounding its property: Raptor Bay Golf Club features a scenic design that has only waste bunkers -- no traditional bunkers.
 Next door, The Colony Golf & Country Club is a private option that offers some limited availability for hotel guests.

 For golf, the biggest buzz is around Old Corkscrew Golf Club in Estero, a new Jack Nicklaus semi-private spread out over natural forest and wetlands.